 Two items sure to make anyone’s list of top 10 relaxing indulgences—maybe even top five—are wine tasting and yoga.
 Recent trends in wellness have seen the two combined with vineyard-based vinyasa classes followed by wine tasting for a fun event that merges self-care, friends and indulgence.

-Several times a year, Veritas Vineyard & Winery hosts a relaxed vinyasa yoga class, followed by a sampling of their wines.
-The classes can be described in wine-tasting terms as light but full-bodied: the class moves through poses for each part of the body, and then, stretched and relaxed and feeling the yoga vibes, guests enjoy some wine to close out the session.
+In 2017, we joined Veritas Vineyards & Winery as they hosted a relaxed vinyasa yoga class, followed by a sampling of their wines.
+The class could best be described in wine-tasting terms as light but full-bodied: we moved through poses for each part of the body, and then, stretched and relaxed and feeling the yoga vibes, enjoyed some wine to close out the session.